We loved the Dolomite's versatility and construction quality.

 The Dolomite, Rei Siesta, Kelty Callisto, and the Teton Sports Celsius XXL maintained perfect water resistance for the full 5 minutes of our water test.

 The Dolomite is the second lightest bag we tested and fits easily into its stuff sack.
-A fraction heavier and a little bigger than the Siesta, the Dolomite can also easily fit into various backpack sizes, down to a 58-liters, making it a good option for doubling as a backcountry bag in a pinch.
+The Dolomite can also easily fit into various backpack sizes, down to a 58-liters, making it a good option for doubling as a backcountry bag in a pinch.

 The Dolomite 20 was the second most packable bag we tested.
 It fits easily into its stuff sack and can be shoved into a backpack for an over-nighter in the backcountry.